junxit/us-congress-bills-111/metadata.md

 - 2010-12-08 — Mr. Weiner moved to suspend the rules and pass the bill, as amended.
 - 2010-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 324 - 81 (Roll no. 620). (text: CR H8105-8106)
 - 2010-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 324 - 81 (Roll no. 620).(text: CR H8105-8106)
+- 2010-12-09 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.